linux-cultist/venv-selector.nvim/README.md

 the virtual environments as fast as possible.

 Telescope is also needed to let you pick a virtual environment to use.

+[nvim-python-dap](https://github.com/mfussenegger/nvim-dap-python) is required for DAP function.
+Enable DAP at config.